StarRocks/starrocks/docs/en/table_design/table_types/duplicate_key_table.md

   - **Buckets number**: Since v2.5.7, StarRocks can automatically set the number of buckets (BUCKETS) when you create a table or add a partition.
 You no longer need to manually set the number of buckets.
 For detailed information, see [set the number of buckets](../Data_distribution.md#set-the-number-of-buckets).

-- When you create a table, you can only create Bitmap indexes or Bloom Filter indexes on the all columns of the table.
+- When you create a table, you can create Bitmap indexes or Bloom Filter indexes on the all columns of the table.

 ## What to do next